soli/casq/docs/casq.rst

 What CaSQ does
 ==============

-CaSQ [1]_, is a tool that can convert a molecular interaction map built with CellDesigner_ to an executable Boolean model.
+CaSQ [#]_, is a tool that can convert a molecular interaction map built with CellDesigner [#]_ to an executable Boolean model.
 The tool is developed in Python and uses as source the xml file of CellDesigner, in order to infer preliminary Boolean rules based solely on network topology and semantic annotations (e.g., certain arcs are noted as catalysis, inhibition, etc.).
 The